-Frankly, we want the opportunity to be your IT company.
-We know we are the most competent, responsive and trusted IT services provider to small businesses in San Diego.
+Frankly, we want the opportunity to be your I.T. and cyber security company.
+We know we are the most competent, responsive and trusted I.T. services provider to small businesses in Greater New Orleans and on the Northshore.

-However, I also realize there's a good chance you've been burned, disappointed and frustrated by the complete lack of service and the questionable advice you've gotten from other IT companies in the past.
+However, I also realize there's a good chance you've been burned, disappointed and frustrated by the complete lack of service and the questionable advice you've gotten from other I.T. companies in the past.
 In fact, you might be so fed up and disgusted with being "sold" and underserved that you don't trust anyone.
 I don't blame you.

 That's why this assessment is completely and entirely free.
 Let us earn your trust by demonstrating our expertise.
-While we would love the opportunity to be your IT company, we will come in with no expectations and only look to provide you with fact-based information so you can make a quality, informed decision - and we'll ONLY discuss the option of becoming your IT company if the information we share makes sense and you want to move forward.
+While we would love the opportunity to be your I.T. company, we will come in with no expectations and only look to provide you with fact-based information so you can make a quality, informed decision - and we'll ONLY discuss the option of becoming your I.T. company if the information we share makes sense and you want to move forward.
 No hard sell.
 No gimmicks and no tricks.